Emeritusxv/Crono/README.md

 #All Characters
 You will be required to make the following saves states through the game:
-3: stars The port town of termina (33:45) Getting Kid
+3: stars The port town of termina Getting Kid

-8: stars Guldove where ripples(1:10:19) Forced Menu after Lynx
+8: stars Guldove where ripples become waves

-22: stars The village of the demi humans (3:25:23) After Toma
+22: stars The village of the demi humans

-26: A Portal Reopened (4:19:34) After Miguel
+26: A Portal Reopened

-47 stars: For all the dreamers (8:28:38) Before Time Devourer
+47 stars: For all the dreamers

 RUN